Stefon Diggs: 2022 season

-On April 6, 2022, Diggs signed a four-year, $96 million contract extension with the Bills through the 2026 season.
-In Week 1 against the Los Angeles Rams, Diggs caught eight passes for 122 yards, and had a 53-yard touchdown in the fourth quarter in the 31-10 win.
-In Week 2, against the Tennessee Titans, Diggs had 12 receptions for 148 yards and three touchdowns in the 41–7 victory.
-In Week 5, against the Pittsburgh Steelers, he had eight receptions for 102 yards and a touchdown in the 38–3 victory.
-In Week 6, against the Kansas City Chiefs, he had ten receptions for 148 yards and one touchdown in the 24–20 victory.
+On April 6, 2022, Diggs signed a four-year, $96 million contract extension with the Bills through the 2027 season.
+In Week 1 against the Rams, Diggs caught eight passes for 122 yards, and had a 53-yard touchdown in the fourth quarter in the 31–10 win.
+In Week 2, against the Titans, Diggs had 12 receptions for 148 yards and three touchdowns in the 41–7 victory.
+In Week 5, against the Steelers, he had eight receptions for 102 yards and a touchdown in the 38–3 victory.
+In Week 6, against the Chiefs, he had ten receptions for 148 yards and one touchdown in the 24–20 victory.

-In his first meeting against his former team, Diggs caught 12 passes for 128 yards in the Bills 33-30 overtime loss to the Vikings in week ten.
-He would then record touchdown receptions in back-to-back games, including a go-ahead touchdown against the Detroit Lions with less than three minutes remaining in the game.
+In his first meeting against his former team, Diggs caught 12 passes for 128 yards in the Bills 33–30 overtime loss to the Vikings in Week 10.
+He would then record touchdown receptions in back-to-back games, including a go-ahead touchdown against the Lions with less than three minutes remaining in the game.
 He would then catch a 36-yard pass from Josh Allen two-and-a-half minutes later on Buffalo's ensuing drive to help set up a Tyler Bass game-winning field goal.
+Diggs finished the 2022 season with 1,429 receiving yards and a career-high 11 touchdowns on 108 receptions.
+However, much of that production had occurred in the first nine games of the season, with 985 yards and seven touchdowns on 72 receptions accrued in that period.
+He was named as a Pro Bowler for the third consecutive season.
+During the Bills's Divisional-round playoff loss to the Cincinnati Bengals, Diggs was seen on the telecast visibly upset while talking with Allen on the sidelines during the fourth quarter and quickly left the locker room after the game.
+He later attributed his outburst to the events of that season.
+He was ranked 16th by his fellow players on the NFL Top 100 Players of 2023.